Home > All Recipes > Breakfast > Caramel Banana Overnight Oats

 Caramel Banana Overnight Oats

 This post may contain affiliate links.
-See the Disclosure Policy.
+See my disclosure policy.

 The idea of caramel and bananas is just heavenly, isn’t it?
 I’m assuming so, otherwise you wouldn’t be here!
-I thought of a Banoffee Pie when creating this recipe, and I thought the flavors of the classic English dessert would translate nicely to a healthier breakfast treat.
+I thought of a Banoffee Pie when creating this recipe, which is made with bananas, cream, and a thick caramel.

 • Bananas – Ripe bananas are mashed into the oats themselves, and they serve as a delicious garnish.
+If you find yourself with an extra, make a batch of banana bread mini loaves.

 • Caramel – Maple syrup is heated until it is thick and stirred into the oats, and yes, more to drizzle on top.
 The added benefit of maple syrup caramel sauce is that it brings a warm and buttery flavor to the oats.